Ethos, Christian Vision and Values

 The exemplary Christian ethos of acceptance, inclusion and supportive collaboration within a spirit of high expectations and aspiration is transforming the individual lives of pupils, their families and staff so all flourish.
 Statutory Inspection of Anglican and Methodist Schools (SIAMS) January 2020.

-The work of our school is underpinned by our Christian Values, which were agreed by the whole school community.
-These values are woven through all aspects of school life and are evident in the curriculum, worship and day to day activities of St Mary’s School.
-At the centre of our Christian Values is love and all of the values are surrounded by a sense of community and a commitment to nurturing.
-The values are: Love, Tolerance, Hope, Faith, Peace, Respect, Compassion, Friendship and Fellowship.
+The ethos of our school is underpinned by our Christian Vision and Values, which were reviewed and agreed by the whole school community in 2019.
+These are woven through all aspects of school life and are evident in the curriculum, worship and day to day activities of St Mary’s School.
+Our Christian Vision and Values have always been a strength of the school and we live them out in all areas of school life.
+Our school community and practice is shaped and underpinned by our vision and values in every way.

 The school communicates its values well.
 These ideals underpin school plans and every day practice.
 Ofsted June 2016.